myStery24/flutter-firebase-habit-note/README.md

 **Change Log**
 - Upload profile picture: Bug fixed.
-- Help pages: Added borders to the buttons and resized the pages.
+- Help pages: Added border to the buttons and resized the pages.